Phil Murphy: Chair of the New Jersey Benefits Task Force

+Finance chair of the Democratic Party

 After leaving Goldman Sachs, Murphy served from 2006 to 2009 as the National Finance Chair of the Democratic National Committee (DNC), where he worked with DNC Chair Howard Dean.
 Murphy liked both Dean's vision for the party and the discipline Dean brought to the task, and the two became close friends.

 It was Murphy who financed Dean's "50-state strategy".
-The strategy was opposed by powerful Democrats in Congress such as Charles Schumer and Rahm Emanuel, but Murphy refused to visibly engage in this dispute, saying, "I'm a sucker for the view that you have it out in the locker room, not in public."
+Powerful Democrats in Congress such as Charles Schumer and Rahm Emanuel opposed the strategy, but Murphy refused to engage in this dispute publicly, saying, "I'm a sucker for the view that you have it out in the locker room, not in public."
 Former Goldman Sachs colleague and U.S. Secretary of the Treasury Robert Rubin said of Murphy's ability to handle the new position, "He has very substantial technical expertise from his corporate finance work, but he combines that with a wonderful facility for dealing with people."
 Dean later said that Murphy well learned the lesson not all such figures of commerce understand: that while in business you can command people to do things, in politics things are never so simple.

 During his first year, Murphy focused on gaining donations from his contacts from his university years and Goldman Sachs; within that year he was able to substantially reduce the DNC's gap with the Republican National Committee.
 In all, Murphy says he raised $300 million for the DNC.

 Murphy was also a big donor to Democratic candidates, giving them almost $1.5 million by 2009.
 This included modest contributions to individual candidates and several six-figure sums to party committees.
 During the hotly contested 2008 Democratic presidential primaries he was a superdelegate but remained uncommitted for most of the contest.